kennethlimcp/Ghost-1.0/README.md

 ### To-Do

-- [] Use production config instead
+- [x] Use production config instead
 - [] Learn how to use volumes instead of the old-school "-v" volume mounting
 - [] Figure out the SSL config
 - [] Figure out the NGINX config
-- [] seperate container image to do "ghost update"
+- [] separate container image to do "ghost update"

 ### Retrieving required files for the first time